josteink/pin-prick/README.md

 Bypass firewalls for named hosts and specific ports easily.
 This utility works by creating SSH-tunnels and host-name overrides.

-This utility merely packages existing available functionality.
+This utility merely packages existing available functionality and doesn't rely on any "hacks".

 For this utility to work, you need access to a SSH-server on an unfiltered network.
 The SSH-server itself has to be reachable on the network where other bypasses are wanted.